ijl/orjson/README.md

 ## License

-orjson was written by ijl <<ijl@mailbox.org>>, copyright 2018 - 2023, licensed
+orjson was written by ijl <<ijl@mailbox.org>>, copyright 2018 - 2024, available
-under both the Apache 2 and MIT licenses.
+to you under either the Apache 2 license or MIT license at your choice.